Air Barrier vs Vapor Barrier: How Do They Differ?

 Presented by the Executive Director of the Air Barrier Association of America, this webinar explores how air leakage impacts energy and moisture performance in buildings, highlights the importance of whole building blower door testing, and introduces the ABAA’s technician training and certification programs.

-And don’t miss METALCON 2025, happening October 18-20 in Las Vegas, NV, where you’ll find hands-on education, exhibitor demos, and real-world solutions for building smarter and safer.
+And don’t miss METALCON 2026, happening October 7-9 in Orlando, Florida, where you’ll find hands-on education, exhibitor demos, and real-world solutions for building smarter and safer.
 Learn how metal construction, high-performance barriers, and resilient design are shaping the future of construction.

 👉 Join us online or in person and stay ahead of the curve.
-Visit METALCON.com to register for upcoming webinars or learn more about our Las Vegas event.
+Visit METALCON to register for upcoming webinars or learn more about our Las Vegas event.

 Share: